-According to page 2 of the petition, the Petitioner invested \$500,000 3 in the NCE.
+According to page 2 of the petition, the Petitioner invested \$500,000 in the NCE.
 He presented to the Chief two business plans, dated June 2016 and October 2020, respectively.
-4 Page 5 of the 2016 business plan indicates that the NCE intends to fund "the establishment of a Hotel and Suites in the area of Pages 8 and 9 of the 2016 business plan explain that the NCE "is owned at 100% by and is seeking \$5 million investment from 10 foreign national investors.
-The 2016 business plan states that the NCE "will loan the entire EB-5 funds to who will make an equity contribution to in order to finance the construction of the Hotel and Suites."
-Page 9 of the 2016 business plan reiterates that the "EB-5 investments will go into [the NCE]; however, the investments will be used by for the construction of the Hotel and Suites."
-The 2016 business plan claims that ' owns 26% of '' which "holds the leasehold interest in the land" where the hotel will be developed.
-The 2016 business plan also indicates that the NCE "and its wholly-owned subsidiary will manage the hotel and provide all staffing."
-The October 2020 business plan includes the same information.
+Page 5 of the 2016 business plan indicates that the NCE intends to fund "the establishment of a Hotel and Suites in the area of Pages 8 and 9 of the 2016 business plan explain that the NCE "is owned at 100% by Mr. "and is seeking \$5 million investment from 10 foreign national investors.
+The 2016 business plan states that the NCE "will loan the entire EB-5 funds to Mr. who will make an equity contribution to, in order to finance the construction of the Hotel and Suites."
+Page 9 of the 2016 business plan reiterates that the "EB-5 investments will go into [the NCE]; however, the investments will be used by [,] for the construction of the Hotel and Suites."
+The 2016 business plan claims that "Mr. owns 26% of ," which "holds the leasehold interest in the land" where the hotel will be developed.
+The 2016 business plan also indicates that the NCE "and its wholly-owned subsidiary, [,] will manage the hotel and provide all staffing."
+The October 2020 business plan includes the same information. and provide an starring.
+The Gettoot 2020 submess plan metades the same information.
 The Petitioner, through his counsel, explains on page 2 of a December 2020 letter: [T]he NCE has two lines of businesses: (1) making the loan to which will be used as partial funding to construct the Hotel [and Suites] and will earn a profit through the interest payments made on the loan; and (2) providing the staffing for the management and operations of the Hotel and being paid pursuant to the Management Agreement for this service.
-The December 2020 letter reiterates: "the NCE will earn a profit by extending the loan and earning interest on the loan as well as through fees earned pursuant to the Management Agreement when it staffs the Hotel with its direct employees." it starrs the froter with its direct only loyees.
-The record includes a 2016 Loan Agreement between the NCE and indicating that the NCE will lend up to \$5 million, and that "intends to use the [loan] proceeds. to make a capital contribution to which will constitute a portion of the financing needed to develop and renovate the hotel."
-Page 3 of the agreement notes that will use such capital contribution for the development, renovation, and will use such capital contribution for the development, renovation, and operation of the [hotel] Project and for the general working capital needs."
-Page 3 of the agreement operation of the [hotel] Project and for the general working capital needs."
-Page 3 of the agreement further provides that the loan "shall hear interest at the rate of four percent (4.0%) per annum "which further provides that the loan "shall bear interest at the rate of four percent (4.0%) per annum," which further provides that the loan "shall bear interest at the rate of four percent (4.0%) per annum," which "shall be paid quarterly."
-In a March 2021 statement, claims that the NCE "raised \$5" further provides that the loan "shall bear interest at the rate of four percent (4.0%) per annum," which "shall be paid quarterly."
-In a March 2021 statement, claims that the NCE "raised \$5 million from ten (10) EB-5 investors" and that the NCE "made a loan to [him,] and in turn, [he] further provides that the loan "shall bear interest at the rate of four percent (4.0%) per annum," which "shall be paid quarterly."
-In a March 2021 statement, claims that the NCE "raised \$5"
+The December 2020 letter reiterates: "the NCE will earn a profit by extending the loan and earning interest on the loan as well as through fees earned pursuant to the Management Agreement when it staffs the Hotel with its direct employees."
+To state the 120001 With its direct employees.
+The record includes a 2016 Loan Agreement between the NCE and Mrindicating that the NCE will lend Mr. up to \$5 million, and that Mr. "intends to use the [loan] proceeds. to make a capital contribution to which will constitute a portion of the financing needed to develop and renovate the hotel."
+Page 3 of the agreement notes that will use such capital contribution for the development, renovation, and operation of the [hotel] Project and for the general working capital needs."
+Page 3 of the agreement further provides that the loan "shall bear interest at the rate of four percent (4.0%) per annum," which "shall be paid quarterly."
+In a March 2021 statement, Mr. claims that the NCE "raised \$5 million from ten (10) EB-5 investors" and that the NCE "made a loan to [him,] and in turn, [he] invested the proceeds in to finance the ongoing construction of the project." project.